Cognitive functions in patients treated by immunotherapy

 Current study status:

-Open in Caen.
-25 patients enrolled.
+Open to inclusions.
+63 patients enrolled.

 Fondation Bristol-Myers Squibb pour la recherche en Immuno-Oncologie, Cancéropole Nord-Ouest (CNO), Fondation de France